PX4/PX4-user_guide/en/assembly/quick_start_cube.md

 If you are flying without the GPS you must attach the switch directly to the `GPS1` port in order to be able to arm the vehicle and fly (or via a supplied cable if using an old-style 6-pin GPS).

+The safety switch also doubles as a means to force bootloader updates.
+Should there be a need to force a bootloader update after flashing PX4 firmware (e.g. "Program PX4IO" tone), hold down the safety switch, then power the Cube over USB to proceed.

 ## Buzzer

-The buzzer provides audio signals to that indicate UAV status.
+The buzzer provides audio signals to that indicate UAV status and can offer much need clues when troubleshooting (e.g. firmware update issues).
 This should be connected to the USB port as shown (no further configuration is required).
+You can see what the individual tones mean [here](../getting_started/tunes.md).

 ![Cube Buzzer](../../assets/flight_controller/cube/cube_buzzer.jpg)